Samul333/supermario/README.md

 * Right arrow and left arrow,

+## Currently working on:
+* Side scrolling the overworld

 # Run on local

 * Clone the repo in your local directory.
+* Run npm install to intall all the dependancies
 * Run npm run dev.
 The application should be available on http://localhost:80

 Available on :